Buta no Shogayaki

 - thinly sliced pork loin or pork shoulder1 lb

-- potato starch or all-purpose flour2 tbsp
+- potato starch2 tbsp

 - neutral cooking oil1 tbsp